Run Antora in a Container

 antora) as the current user.
 If you use the

---privilegedflag without specifying this option, the generated files are (most likely) written as the root user (and become rather tricky to delete).
+:Zmodifier on the volume mount without specifying this option, the generated files are (most likely) written as the root user (and thus become rather tricky to delete).
 This option is not required when using podman.

 If you want Antora to put the cache folder inside the mounted directory, specify a playbook-relative cache directory in the command using the